There are no prerequisites for this course. (This course is taught in English.)

 You may apply the methods from different Chinese philosophy schools (their views on self, society, and cosmos) to solve contemporary issues on the discussion board and discuss your solutions with your classmates.

 Each lesson is tested.
-Lesson quizzes are comprehensive, open book, and timed; you may take each quiz up to 2 times.
+Lesson quizzes are comprehensive, open book, and timed; you may take each quiz only once.
 Lesson quizzes will not become available until all the homework and discussion questions (if relevant) have been completed for that lesson.

 The midterm exam will include multiple-choice questions focusing on the facts, figures, and terminology of ancient Chinese philosophy.
 The midterm will be taken after lesson 6.
 The final exam will include multiple-choice questions and essay questions.
 It covers lessons 7-13.
 The essay questions on the final exam will test your understanding of each philosopher’s response to self, society, and cosmos as well as related issues.
 The best preparation for the final exam is to keep a running list of quotes arranged by philosopher.
 Midterm and final exams may not be retaken.
 A proctored midterm exam is worth 20 percent of your final grade.
 It is closed book and notes.
 The proctored final exam is also closed book and notes and is worth 20 percent of your final grade.